BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-2.md

 This adapter will implement `GetMainArticle`.
 ```

-ChatGPT responded with what appeared to be functional code, although it did use some depreciated methods, along with instructions on obtaining a NYTimes API key.
+ChatGPT responded with what appeared to be functional code (although it did use some depreciated methods) along with instructions on obtaining a NYTimes API key.
 I created an `internal/adapters` directory and placed the provided code there.

 ![chatGPT newsAdapter Response](https://cdn.ericcbonet.com/chatgpt-newsAdapter-response.png)